finbourne/luminesce-sdk-java-preview/sdk/docs/SqlBackgroundExecutionApi.md

 <a name="fetchQueryResultParquet"></a>
 # **fetchQueryResultParquet**
-> String fetchQueryResultParquet(executionId, sortBy, filter, select, groupBy)
+> File fetchQueryResultParquet(executionId, sortBy, filter, select, groupBy)

 FetchQueryResultParquet: Fetches the result from a previously started query, in Parquet format.